-Try the drink without agave and see if still causes you in problems – if not, the fructose was your issue not your chia seeds.
+Try the drink without agave and see if still causes you problems – if not, the fructose was your issue, not your chia seeds.
 If you still get bloating, it’s like to be the seeds

 Honey is also another FODMAP food that you might add to chia drinks and it too can be the actual cause of your bloating.

 They can – and this could also be a reason why they trigger bloating.

 Now, this might surprise you as normally foods with as much fibre in as chia would be good for keeping things regular (in fact, a dose of chia seeds is a great solution to constipation on the keto diet).
 However some people with IBS can find chia seeds cause constipation instead.

 And just as chia seeds cause gas if they hang around your system too long, the same thing happens if you don’t regularly move your bowels.

 So, if you know you’re prone to constipation, keep a symptom diary to see if they are triggering any kind of flare-up.

 You can download some templates below and don’t forget to check out our post on writing a good food diary.